testillano/h2agent/README.md

 - request.uri.param.`<name>`: request URI specific parameter `<name>`.

-- request.body: request body document from root.
+- request.body: request body document from *root*.

 - request.body.`<node1>..<nodeN>`: request body node path.
 This source path **admits variables substitution**.

-- response.body: response body document from root.
+- response.body: response body document from *root*.
 The use of provisioned response as template reference is rare but could ease the build of `json` structures for further transformations.

 - response.body.`<node1>..<nodeN>`: response body node path.
 This source path **admits variables substitution**.
 The use of provisioned response as template reference is rare but could ease the build of `json` structures for further transformations.